-The goal with each of the above goals is to force yourself to think outside of the box and come up with licks and ideals in a way that you would never have tried before.
+The goal with each of the above goals is to force yourself to think outside of the box and come up with licks and ideas in a way that you would never have tried before.

 For example, if you limit yourself to only playing notes on one string, it forces you to think about how you move between notes and the interval jumps.
 The licks you come up with will sound completely different to the licks you would have come up with if you could play all six strings.